2025 Microbiology and Infectious Diseases Research Days

 Registration is now open.
 To register, please click here!

-We begin the event by highlighting some of the excellent research done by our trainee community on May 26th, through the featured trainee talks and flash talks.
-This year’s talks will also include presentations by the latest cohort of our Future Leaders awardees: Patrick Budylowski, Ashley Campbell and James Zhu.
+May 26th will highlight some of the excellent research done by our trainee community through the featured trainee talks and flash talks.
+This year’s talks include presentations by the latest cohort of our Future Leaders awardees: Patrick Budylowski, Ashley Campbelland James Zhu.
+A peer committee will select other trainee talks from submitted abstracts.

-Sharon Sukhdeo, associate medical director, infection prevention and control, Sinai Health, and assistant professor of medicine, Temerty Medicine, U of T,
+• Sharon Sukhdeo, associate medical director, infection prevention and control, Sinai Health, University Health Network, and assistant professor of medicine, Temerty Medicine, U of T,

 This event is organized by the Emerging and Pandemic Infections Consortium in collaboration with the Division of Infectious Diseases at U of T’s Department of MedicineDivision of Infectious Diseases at SickKidsInstitute for Pandemics and U of T’s postgraduate medical and clinical microbiology programs.